There are more than 8 million people who work part-time in the UK.

 Firstly, let's recap on what the deal is with standard holiday entitlement.

-Holiday entitlement for part-time workers
+Holiday entitlement for part-time employees

 You don't have to give bank holidays as paid leave, but many companies do choose to include them as part of the annual leave entitlement.